bilalahmad99/bilalahmad99.github.io/pages/feedback.md

 ![feedback](../assets/img/feedback.jpeg)

 Over the period of time in my career, I have learned how to receive feedbacks now.
 And if you are in the same boat as me you can learn from me here.
-I have started doing the following things which has helped and made me feel comfortable sitting in the 1:1s where you get judged everytime by your manager:
+I have started doing the following things which has helped and made me feel comfortable sitting in the 1:1s where you get judged every time by your manager:

 #### I stopped taking it personally.